AdguardTeam/AdguardKnowledgeBase/pages/02.general/01.adguard-ad-filters/docs.en.md

 ## Filter for useful ads

 Filter that unblocks ads that may be useful to users.
-Advertising that falls under this filter shall comply with a set of rules.
-Learn more about this filter on [its page](/en/whitelist.html).
+Learn more about this filter on [this page](https://kb.adguard.com/en/general/search-ads-and-self-promotion).

 [View all the rules](https://filters.adtidy.org/extension/chromium/filters/10.txt)